Don't Be Tardy...

-Don't Be Tardy is an American reality television show that premiered on Bravo on April 26, 2012, as Don't Be Tardy for the Wedding.
-Developed as the first spin-off of The Real Housewives of Atlanta, featuring Kim Zolciak, her husband Kroy Biermann and the couple's children, with chef Tracey Bloom and nanny Berta.
+Don't Be Tardy... is an American reality television show that premiered on Bravo on April 26, 2012, as Don't Be Tardy for the Wedding.
+Developed as the first spin-off of The Real Housewives of Atlanta, featuring Kim Zolciak-Biermann, her husband Kroy Biermann and the couple's children, with chef Tracey Bloom and nanny Berta.

-In May 2021, it was announced that Don't Be Tardy had been canceled after eight seasons.
+In May 2021, it was announced that Don't Be Tardy... had been canceled after eight seasons.

 Background

-Don't Be Tardy followed the daily lives of Kim Zolciak, her husband, Kroy Biermann, and their family.
+Don't Be Tardy... followed the daily lives of Kim Zolciak, her husband, Kroy Biermann, and their family.
 The first season was titled Don't Be Tardy for the Wedding, which documented the couple as they prepared for their wedding, as well as the wedding day itself.
 In November 2012, the series was renewed for a second season, with the series being renamed to its current title.
 Season 2 premiered on April 16, 2013.
 The second season encompasses Zolciak as she moves on from The Real Housewives of Atlanta, takes care of her family, constructs her dream home, and manages to live out of the townhouse with the couple's growing family.

 Kroy met Kim Zolciak in May 2010 while Zolciak was attending the Dancing Stars of Atlanta charity event to support fellow Real Housewives cast member, Sheree Whitfield.
 Biermann and Zolciak started dating and, just three months later, Zolciak was pregnant.
-On May 31, 2011, Zolciak gave birth to son Kroy Jagger Biermann Jr. This was Biermann's first child and Kim's first son.
+On May 31, 2011, Zolciak gave birth to son Kroy Jagger Biermann.
+This was Biermann's first child and Kim's first son.
 The couple wed at their previous Atlanta home on November 11, 2011.
 On March 20, 2012, Kim announced via Twitter that she and Kroy were expecting their second child together.
 On August 15, 2012, they welcomed their second son, Kash Kade Biermann.
 It was announced on June 5, 2013, that the couple was expecting their third child together.
 It was then announced on August 19, 2013, that the couple was expecting a set of twins; the twins are the couples' third and fourth children - Zolciak's fifth and sixth.
 Zolciak announced that she gave birth to her twins on November 25, 2013.
-The girl is named Kaia Rose after one of Kroy's nieces, Kiah, and "Psychic Rose" - who Kim is seen visiting throughout her time on The Real Housewives - while her boy, Kane Ren, includes Ren after Zolciak's OBGYN who has delivered 5 out of her 6 children.
+The girl is named Kaia Rose in honor of Kroy's niece Kiah and 'Psychic Rose,' who Kim visits throughout her time on The Real Housewives.
+Her son, Kane Ren, gets his middle name from Zoliciak's OBGYN who has delivered five of her six children.